-Six complete FMEA worksheets — one from each major industry — with Severity, Occurrence, and Detection scores, RPN calculations, and recommended actions.
+Eight complete FMEA worksheets — manufacturing, automotive, healthcare, software, food processing, aerospace, plus non-technical administrative and cold chain logistics — with Severity, Occurrence, and Detection scores, RPN calculations, and recommended actions.
 Use these as references when building your own FMEA or explaining the method to your team.

 Jump to an example: